What is Base64 Converter – Encode and Decode?

 Why It Matters

-- Accuracy: Handles complex character sets correctly.
+- Standard Compliant: Handles complex character sets and Unicode perfectly.

 Quick Start Guide